Sportal – Mobile Community Platform

 After analyzing the responses from our interviews, my team and I were able to come up with the following insights;

-Lack of Partners to Play With: most of the interviewee noted not having partners to play sports with, suggesting that the absence of a social component in sports participation can be a hindrance.
+Most of the interviewee noted not having partners to play sports with, suggesting that the absence of a social component in sports participation can be a hindrance.

-Lack of Facilities: The availability and accessibility of sports facilities are mentioned as limiting factors, especially in remote areas of the country.
+The availability and accessibility of sports facilities are mentioned as limiting factors, especially in remote areas of the country.

 High Level Ideation